-Cofactor binding sites.
-To validate the predicted cobinding between cofactors and primary TFs, we determined the intersite distance distributions by scanning the individual ChIP-seq intervals with the derived iPWMs for each (Figure 5; Supplementary Table S4).
-A minimum information threshold was applied to the R_i values of predicted binding sites in order to remove the relatively large number of weak binding sites that are likely to be low-complexity sequences (e.g. $R{sequence}$ [or 0.5 $R{sequence}$, if too many cofactor binding sites were eliminated at the higher threshold]).
+binding sites that are likely to be low-complexity sequences (e.g. $R{\text{sequence}}$ [or $0.5 R{\text{sequence}}$ , if too many cofactor binding sites were eliminated at the higher threshold]).
 The SOX2-OCT4 complex was used as a primary negative control, as it is primarily expressed in the H1-hESC cell line and is unlikely to be a cofactor for primary TFs in other cell lines.
-A large percentage of peaks have short intersite distances between the primary TF and the corresponding cofactor binding sites (e.g. <20nt), whereas there is no such a trend for the negative control sequences and the primary TF.
-The same difference is observed between the distribution for the documented TEAD4-AP1 pair and for the negative control.
+A large percentage of peaks have short intersite distances between the primary TF and the corresponding cofactor binding sites (e.g. <20 nt), whereas there is no such a trend for the negative control sequences and the primary TF.
+The same difference is observed between the distribution for the documented TEAD4-AP1 binding site pair and for the negative control set.
 Consistent with previous reports (4), the binding sites of cofactors and primary TFs in peak datasets were physically overlapped between the IRF and RUNX motifs, between the TEAD4 and AP1 motifs, and between USF and ATF3 (AP1) recognition motifs.

 Tissue-specific preferences of predicted cofactors relative to primary TFs.
 Several cofactors were recurrently associated with different primary TF partners, notably in specific cell lines.
 One possible explanation is that these cofactors are coordinately regulated with different primary TFs preferentially in specific cell types.
-For example, the datasets of 25 primary TFs in which the IRF family was discovered as a cofactor were all derived from lymphoblastoid (e.g. GM12878) cell lines, with 4 exceptions (Table 1).
+For example, the datasets of 25 primary TFs in which the IRF family was discovered as a cofactor were all derived from lymphoblastoid (e.g. GM12878) cell lines, with four exceptions (Table 1).
 Regulation by the IRF family is central to B-lymphocyte expression programs (105).
-All the datasets of 11 primary TFs from which the GATA and GATA1-TAL1 motifs emerged as cofactors were derived from K562 erythrocytic leukemia cells (Table 1), which is consistent with the activation role that the GATA family exhibits in hematopoietic lineage gene expression (106, 107).
-Similarly, FOXA family members bind to the same sequences as 7 primary TFs in the HepG2 cell line derived from hepatocellular carcinoma cells (Table 1), which is consistent with the fact that FOXA proteins regulate the initiation of liver development (108).
+All the datasets of 11 primary TFs from which the GATA and GATA1-TAL1 motifs emerged as cofactors were derived from K562 erythrocytic leukemia cells (Table 1), which is consistent with the activation role that the GATA family exhibits in hematopoietic lineage gene expression (106,107).
+Similarly, FOXA family members bind to the same sequences as seven primary TFs in the HepG2 cell line derived from hepatocellular carcinoma cells (Table 1), which is consistent with the fact that FOXA proteins regulate the initiation of liver development (108).
 Datasets of GATA3 and P300 from the T47D breast cancer cell line are also linked to FOXA.
 Another TF family known to be a key factor regulating hepatocyte differentiation and liver-specific functions is HNF4 (109), which was discovered as a cofactor of SP1 in a HepG2 dataset.
-SOX2 and the SOX2-OCT4 complex were unveiled as cofactors only in datasets of 3 primary TFs from the H1-hESC cell line representing embryonic stem cells (Table 1), which is supported by the requirement for SOX2, OCT4 and NANOG to maintain pluripotency (110).
-Interestingly, all the datasets (n=12) in which YY was revealed as a cofactor were from K562 cells, with one exception (Table 1).
-Unlike the GATA TFs, the YY family is ubiquitously distributed and not known to play an especially central role in erythroid lineage development, although YY1 is known to act as a developmental repressor of the ε-globin gene along with GATA1 (111).
+SOX2 and the SOX2-OCT4 complex were unveiled as cofactors only in datasets of three primary TFs from the H1hESC cell line representing embryonic stem cells (Table 1), which is supported by the requirement for SOX2, OCT4 and NANOG to maintain pluripotency (110).
+Interestingly, all the datasets (n = 12) in which YY was revealed as a cofactor were from K562 cells, with one exception (Table 1).
+Unlike the GATA TFs, the YY family is ubiquitously distributed and not known to play an especially central role in erythroid lineage development, although YY1 is known to act as a developmental repressor of the $\epsilon$ -globin gene along with GATA1 (111).